DoubleFNSN/RISE-camp-2018/readme.md

 This repo contains the materials gathered from Berkley Rise camp.

 # Quick description of each event/product:
-* Ray: Distributed framework for executing python codes (you can split tasks to multiple cpu/gpu or even node).
-This makes ML faster.
+* Ray: Distributed framework for executing python codes (you can split tasks to multiple cpu/gpu or even node)
-* Ray Tune: Helps scale model training
+* Ray Tune: Helps scale model training. its a framework for hyperparameter search.
 * Clipper: Helps package models in container and allows serving this in scale.
-* Flor: helps version ML/AI experiments.
+* Flor: helps version control ML/AI experiments.
+* PyWren: Allows you to execute python functions on aws lambda.
+* Opaque: Encrypted dataframe for Sparks. (still alpha)

 # Agenda

+Theme: Systems support for Emerging AI applications

+## Day 1
 - 9:00AM: Tutorial overview  [Ionel Gog]
 - 9:15AM: Ray: Distributed Execution Framework for Emerging AI Applications
 - 9:15 – ­9:45AM: Ray Talk [Phillip Moritz]